 Welcome to the only fortified city north of Mexico!
 Old Québec is famous for its European charm and well-preserved architectural treasures.
 The entire district, which is best explored on foot, is a living history book, and every garden, building and street corner is its own chapter.

-The eminently walkable walled city has a unique European feel and is extraordinarily well preserved after 400 years.
-You’ll love the look and charm of its lovely neighbourhoods.
+The eminently walkable fortified city has a unique European feel and is extraordinarily well preserved after 400 years.
+You’ll love the look and charm of its lovely neighbourhoods and architecture.

 Explore the visible signs of the two major nations who built the city and region of Québec.
 Many buildings and remains testify their legacy and the founding of New France as well as the period when it came under British rule after many battles.
 You’ll see the influence of both nations in various important sites that are now attractions open to the public.